 Following this will assist in keeping pests away as well as catch them early on before any severe infestations are able to start.
 Keeping plants healthy and in the correct living environments can help to deter any pests from invading your plants.

-The Philodendron Gloriosum is a toxic plant that should be kept away from small children and animals.
+The Philodendron Gloriosum is toxic and should be kept away from small children and animals.
 If any of this plant is ingested it can lead to an irritated throat, problems swallowing, stomach pains and cramps.
-If a large amount is ingested it could even lead to a coma.

 Click here for the 5 best plants that are non-toxic and safe for pets.